Huma-Mohsin/Marketplace-Technical-Foundation--E-commerce/README.md

-# Marketplace-Technical-Foundation--E-commerce
-The primary goal of Day 2 is to transition from the business-oriented planning of Day 1  to the technical preparation required to build your marketplace.
+The primary goal of Day 2 is to transition from the business-oriented planning of Day 1 to the technical preparations necessary for building a marketplace.
+Today, I will focus on creating a high-level technical plan that includes the system architecture, workflows, and API requirements.
+This plan will serve as a blueprint for the implementation phase.
+It is directly connected to the business goals defined on Day 1, ensuring that the technical solutions align with the marketplace's purpose and provide a solid foundation for its success.